 Problem (4) of Template 3 asks subjects to represent the first-level relation of area and calculate two sides and bring them into the second-level Pythagorean relation to calculate the hypotenuse.
 Problem (7) on Template 3 is: Given side lengths of the triangle ABC.
 AD is height on BC and D is foot of a perpendicular.
 Please calculate BD.
-To solve this problem, two equal Pythagorean relations $(AB^2=AD^2+BD^2 \text{ and } AC^2=AD^2+CD^2)$ have to be represented firstly.
+To solve this problem, two equal Pythagorean relations $(AB^2=AD^2+BD^2)$ and $AC^2=AD^2+CD^2$ have to be represented firstly.
 Secondly, the second-level relation has to be represented based on understanding of the first-level relation.
-Specifically, two equations in the first-level relation are converted into one equation with two unknown variables (BD and CD): $AB^2-BD^2=AC^2-CD^2$ .
-Thirdly, it is combined with the second-level relation BD+CD=BC, thus calculating BC and CD.
-The problem is solved.
+Specifically, two equations in the first-level relation are converted into one equation with two unknown variables (BD) and (D): (BD) and (D): (BD) and (D) and (D) are a converted into one equation with the second-level relation (BD) and (D) are a converted into (D) and (D) are a converted into (D)